UCSB-AMPLab/telar-docs/docs/index.md

 # Documentation

-> **Current Version: v0.6.1-beta** (November 2025)
+> **Current Version: v0.6.2-beta** (December 2025)
-> This documentation covers Telar v0.6.1-beta.
+> This documentation covers Telar v0.6.2-beta.
 See the [Telar CHANGELOG](https://github.com/UCSB-AMPLab/telar/blob/main/CHANGELOG.md) for release notes.

 Welcome to the Telar documentation.
 This guide will help you create visual narrative exhibitions using IIIF images and scrollytelling.